 I love my kitties, and I love my houseplants.
 A home is a much more delightful place to be with both of them in it.
 You most likely feel that way about your pets and plants too.
-Toxicity and houseplants can be a somewhat fearsome and misunderstood subject so I want to give you some things to think about.
-Here I’m sharing some thoughts on the common questions, “Are houseplants safe for pets?”
+Houseplant toxicity can be somewhat of a fearsome and misunderstood subject so I want to give you some things to think about.

-This post is a guideline where I’m sharing my thoughts.
-It’s meant to give you something to think about.
-Do your research about a houseplant and decide if it’s one you want to bring into your home.
-I recommend checking out the ASPCA toxic and non-toxic plant list.
+It’s a good idea to check out the ASPCA toxic and non-toxic plant list.
 It not only tells you if a plant is toxic or non-toxic, but also the effects it’ll have on your pet.
-There are more links for your reference at the end.
+There are more resources with links for your reference at the end.

 Get to Know Your Pets and their Habits

-The reaction your pet will have depends on their size and weight, the amount they ingest and what part of the plant they’ve eaten.
+The reaction your pet will have depends on their size and weight, the amount they ingest, and what part of the plant they’ve eaten.
 Just chewing on houseplants usually isn’t too harmful but swallowing them can be.

-If your pet is showing signs of distress (vomiting, breathing issues, convulsing, excessive drooling, etc) immediately call your vet and give him or her the name of the plant or send a picture if you don’t know.
 Remember, common names can be tricky so it’s best to go with the botanical name or a picture.
-Also, they might be able to face chat with you and see what the pet is doing.
-If it seems serious, get your pet to the vet or emergency room as fast as you can.
+If you are having trouble identifying the plant, Apple iPhone has a built-in feature that can identify plants as well as Google Search.
+Also, your vet or one of the resources listed at the end might be able to face chat with you and see how the pet is reacting.
+If it seems severe, get your pet to the vet or emergency room as fast as you can.

 Why do cats and dogs chew on houseplants?

-A lack of fiber in their diet.
+• A lack of fiber in their diet.

-They’re bored.
+• They’re bored.

-They’re angry.
+• They’re angry.

 How to prevent your pet from chewing on houseplants

 Discipline.
 Try training your pet to stay away from your houseplants.
+Easier said than done sometimes, but worth a try!

 Sprays or sprinkles.
-These are store bought but many don’t have good reviews.
+These are store-bought but many don’t have good reviews.
 Have you found one that works?

 Keep them out of reach.
 Hang your houseplants or put them on top of shelves, cabinets, etc. You could also try a tall plant stand (if your pet doesn’t knock it over!).